 India, US agree to work for free, open Indo-Pacific region: State Department

-India and America have reaffirmed their commitment to work together in support of a free, open and inclusive Indo-Pacific region and the two sides agreed to deepen their cooperation to address regional and global threats and to combat terrorism, according to the US State Department.
+India and the US have reaffirmed their commitment to work together in support of a free, open and inclusive Indo-Pacific where Washington says China was engaged in "unfair and predatory" economic activities, posing a risk to those very freedoms.
 The resource-rich Indo-Pacific region is where China has been trying to spread its influence.
 The US has been pushing for a broader role by India in the strategically important region.

 India, the US and several other world powers have been talking about the need to ensure a free, open and thriving Indo-Pacific in the backdrop of China's rising military maneuvering in the region.
 In November last, India, the US, Australia and Japan gave shape to the long-pending Quadrilateral coalition to develop a new strategy to keep the critical sea routes in the Indo-Pacific free of Chinese influence.